leslie-alldridge/C-8.0-.Net-Core-3.0/Chapter 5/Readme.md

 Use the enum values to store combinations of discreet options.
 Derive an enum type from `byte` if there are up to eight options, from `short` if there are up to 16 options, from `int` if there are up to 32 options, and from `long` if there are up to 64 options.

 When using a List<T> the T is part of a feature called `generics` and creates a strongly typed array.
 The term `generics` means we can use a more specific static type (instead of system.object).

+Sometimes, you want to define a field that only has one value that is shared across all instances.
+These are called `static` members.